github/issue-metrics/README.md

 [![CodeQL](https://github.com/github/issue-metrics/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/github/issue-metrics/actions/workflows/codeql-analysis.yml) [![Docker Image CI](https://github.com/github/issue-metrics/actions/workflows/docker-image.yml/badge.svg)](https://github.com/github/issue-metrics/actions/workflows/docker-image.yml) [![Python package](https://github.com/github/issue-metrics/actions/workflows/python-package.yml/badge.svg)](https://github.com/github/issue-metrics/actions/workflows/python-package.yml)

-This is a GitHub Action that searches for pull requests/issues/discussions in a repository and measures and reports on several metrics.
+This is a GitHub Action that searches for issues/pull requests/discussions in a repository and measures and reports on several metrics.
 The issues/pull requests/discussions to search for can be filtered by using a search query.

 The metrics that are measured are: